mvantellingen/python-zeep/docs/reporting_bugs.rst

 The SOAP specifications are pretty bad and unclear for a lot of use-cases.
 This results in a lot of (older) SOAP servers which don't implement the specifications correctly (or implement them in a way Zeep doesn't expect).
-Ofcourse there is also a good chance that Zeep doesn't implement something correctly ;-) I'm always interested in the latter.
+Of course there is also a good chance that Zeep doesn't implement something correctly ;-) I'm always interested in the latter.

 Since Zeep is a module I've created and currently maintain mostly in my spare